-My highlights of these included: In Year 11 (and also currently in Year 12), I tried to have a holistic view to school.
+In Year 11 (and also currently in Year 12), I tried to have a holistic view to school.
 That is, not just focusing on academics, but also applying myself in extracurricular activities.

 Now that I’m in Year 12, I still attend Orchestra.
 And I’ve again taken a major role in the School Musical.
 I’ve taken on a significant responsibility role within the school as an Arts Prefect.
 All of this means that I’ve had to step away from Cadets.

 As you can imagine, having such a tight schedule meant that my study time is limited.
 Because of this, I use the following hacks to apply my study time more effectively.
 I hope you find these effective, too!

 I’d use my time preparing for Orchestra and musical as an opportunity to calm down and relax a little after doing some study.

 As it’s a passion, it’s something to take your mind off the hectic study schedule.

 When I am memorising lines, I do it in small chunks.
 For example, I’d take 1 section of dialogue, or 1 scene depending on how many lines there are and learn that.
 Then move on to the next.)
 It’s easier to memorise these smaller sections rather than memorising everything at once.